CutOffFrequency/Cyclist/README.md

 Doubly Linked List is a lightweight, dependency free "cyclic" linked list implementation in TypeScript.

 Head and tail nodes automatically reference each other.
-This allows for iteration over a cyclic data structure without having to deal with "index math".
+This allows for simpler iteration over cyclic data structures.

 The LinkedList class provides various methods for maintaining the list itself and accessing nodes (see `Usage` below).